 We don’t want to feel pushy by charging more

 Some of us have been told from an early age that we mustn’t be too pushy.
 Lots of us were given a good dollop of all that rubbish when we were young.
-But when we’re adults we can look on many of the things we were told by our parents and teachers and see them for the nonsense they were.
+But when we’re adults, we can look at many of the things that our parents and teachers told us and see them for the nonsense they were.